Our Future Programme - London - 2019

 • Have five or fewer GCSEs (grade A-C; and

 Since 2012, the EY Foundation has run employability programmes for disadvantaged young people.
 93% of which have gone onto further, higher, vocational education, employment or self-employment.
-Our Future launched in 2016 and has supported 46 young people; 100% said that their chances of finding a job had improved.
+Our Future launched in 2016 and 100% of participants said that their chances of finding a job had improved.